SEO Internal Linking Case Study: How Strategic Linking Transformed Organic Traffic

 This is a complete internal linking case study of exactly what happened: the problems I found, the strategy I built, and why it took until month six for the breakthrough to finally arrive.

-Search Intent Mismatch: Out of ten existing blog posts, only one was aligned with what users were actually searching for.
-The other nine?
-Written for the client's promotional goals, not for real search queries.
+Search Intent Mismatch: Like mentioned, there were minimal efforts on content creation and there were only ten existing blogs, and out of them, just one of them was aligned with what users were actually searching for.
+And remaining were written for the client’s promotional goals, not for real search queries.
 Google doesn't reward that.

 NAP Inconsistency: The resort had rebranded, but old business listings across the web still showed the previous NAP (name, address, and phone number).
 That kind of inconsistency confuses search engines.